-To best understand your employer obligations, you must firstly understand the fundamental framework of employment minimum standards.
-The National Employment Standards (NES) are enforced by the Fair Work Ombudsman (FWO) – a minimum standard that all businesses must comply by.
+To best understand your employer obligations, you must first understand the fundamental framework of employment minimum standards.
+The National Employment Standards (NES) enforced by the Fair Work Ombudsman (FWO) – a minimum standard that all businesses must comply by.
 This covers minimum standards for all employees in the national workplace relations system.

 Now, let’s begin to understand what the 10 NES standards involve: